Last updated on September 3rd, 2024 at 06:54 pm

-Apart from the name halogen bulbs or lamps, you can call them:
+Apart from the name halogen bulbs or lamps, they are also referred to as:

 Ideally, their design consist of inert gas, tungsten filament, and transparent envelope.